(click here) Marie Alvarado-Gil - detailed voting record as State Senator for District 4

 AB 449 - updates "Hate Crime" policies to include guidance for bias against symbols like hijabs or turbans or anti-gender incidents

-Alvarado-Gil DID NOT ENTER A VOTE the following laws signed by Gavin Newsome:
+Alvarado-Gil DID NOT ENTER A VOTE on the following laws (*bills):

 AB 268 - State Holiday (Diwali); govt endorsement to a non-Christian religious observance